pnp/pnpcore/docs/tutorials/azurefunctions/v4processisolatedapponly.md

 3. It will ensure there is a Site Assets library in the newly created SharePoint site
 4. It will ensure there's a folder `SitePages` having a sub folder `PnP` in the Site Assets library
 5. It will upload an image named **parker.png** to the `PnP` folder
-6. It will create a new page with a two column section
+6. It will create a new page with a one column section and insert text with an inline image
-   1. In the first column text is displayed
-   2. In the second column the uploaded image is shown via an image web part

 Before we can test the sample we still need to add the **parker.png** image file, you can [grab the original PnP parker from here](https://github.com/pnp/media/blob/master/parker/pnp/600w/parker.png) but you can obviously take any image you have and name if **parker.png**.
 Important is that you you change the **Copy to Output Directory** to **Copy Always**